siribi/CODEML_WORKFLOW/README.md

 ORTHOFINDER <br />
 EMBOSS (distmat algorithm) <br />
 GUIDANCE2  <br />
-You will also need Python 2
+You will also need Python 2 (I have not updated the scripts to newer Python versions)

 NOTE ON GUIDANCE2:
 I have experienced problems with the MSA_parser.pm in GUIDANCE2 and contacted the developers regarding this.